paulalexandrow/a32nx-webremote/README.md

 So if you want to save a certain layout, just save the current URL as bookmark in your browser.
 This way WebRemote can remain a completely static solution while you can still save as many different bookmarks (i.e. configurations) for different scenarios, browser tabs, devices and so on as you like.
 These URLs can also be copied to other devices where the still work the same.

-## Known Issues
+## Support, Bug Reports and Feature Requests

-Known bugs and planned improvements are listed on the GitHub [issues page](https://github.com/paulalexandrow/a32nx-webremote/issues).
-Please check there if your issue has already been addressed.
+If you want to report a bug, please check first on the [issues page](https://github.com/paulalexandrow/a32nx-webremote/issues), if your problem is already known.
+If not, any feedback, suggestion or feature request is always welcome of course!

-If not, any feedback is always welcome of course!
+In case of any problems with installing or running WebRemote, you can [contact](#contact--collaboration) me directly.
+I will try to answer all inquiries in a timely manner, but please keep in mind that this is a non-profit project I work on in my spare time.

 ## License